eclipse-velocitas/velocitas-docs/content/en/docs/concepts/deployment_model/vehicle_app_releases/_index.md

 - **Building a multi-arch container for the app** - actions create a containerized version of the _Vehicle App_ for multiple architectures (currently AMD64 and ARM64).
 - **Scanning for vulnerabilities** - actions scan your code and container for vulnerabilities and in case of findings the workflow will be marked as "failed".
 - **Storing container images to GitHub action artifacts** - at the end of the workflow, the container image created is stored in a Github Action Artifacts so that it can be referenced by the Release Workflow later.
-- **Generate Deployment Files** - actions generate a PodSpec-file and HelmCharts to ease the deployment of the _Vehicle App_ and the runtime services.

 ## Release Workflow ([release.yml](https://github.com/eclipse-velocitas/vehicle-app-python-template/blob/main/.github/workflows/release.yml))